‘Young And The Restless’ Spoilers: Reed Kills JT Defending His Mom – Tristan Lake Leabu Exits ‘YR’ Soon!

 — Young & The Restless (@YRInsider) April 6, 2018

 It’s likely that the Newmans will get Reed out of town and into a boarding school in Europe where there’s no extradition should the GCPD find JT’s body in that unmarked grave.
 If you’re a fan of Reed, don’t fret.
 You can bet the CBS soap will have him back again when he’s required for a storyline.
-It could be Tristan Lake Leabu that pops up now and then or they might do a soap opera rapid aging syndrome (SORAS) recast at a later date and bring him back as an adult.
+It could be Tristan Lake Leabu who pops up now and then, or they might do a soap opera rapid aging syndrome (SORAS) recast at a later date and bring him back as an adult.

-Are you shocked that it will be Reed that kills JT defending his mom?
+Are you shocked that it will be Reed who kills JT defending his mom?
 Are you excited to see the end of abusive JT?
 Are you disappointed at how Mal Young wrecked JT’s character?
 Check out the latest Y&R scoop on Hilary’s revenge baby with Kyle, how Kyle wrestles Jack’s paternity secret from Dina, and why Billy must take the reins at Jabot to thwart Victor and Kyle.
-Watch CBS weekdays for new episodes and check back here often for the latest The Young and the Restless spoilers and news.
+Watch CBS weekdays for new episodes, and check back here often for the latest Young and the Restless spoilers and news.